 Howdy.
 My name is J.D.
 Roth.
-I’m a money writer from Portland, Oregon.
+I’m a writer from Corvallis, Oregon.

 Here are a few of the things I’ve done over the decades…

 |In 2020, I wrote and recorded a 10-part (five-hour) audio-only course on financial indepence and early retirement for Audible and The Great Courses: How to Achieve Financial Independence and Retire Early.|

 |In 2017, I re-purchased Get Rich Slowly.
 I maintained the site for five years before admitting I had no heart for it.
 In 2023, I turned GRS over to my business partner.|

 |In 2015, I launched Money Boss, a personal-finance website aimed at helping people take control of their money — and their lives.
 (Money Boss has since folded into Get Rich Slowly.)|